RoboCop (2014 film): Music

-Pedro Bromfman, who collaborated with José Padilha on his Elite Squad films, composed the score.
+Pedro Bromfman, who collaborated with Padilha on his Elite Squad films, composed the score.
+When asked about the soundtrack, Bromfman's idea was to blend acoustic and electric instruments into a hybrid sound to symbolize RoboCop's transition into a cyborg.
+He mixed synthesizers with an 80-piece orchestra and altered their sound digitally.
+Bromfran also incorporated other instruments such as the cuíca, berimbau, waterphone, electric drill, and hang.
+In addition, he paid homage to Basil Poledouris' original 1987 film theme.

+Songs not included in the soundtrack, but featured in the film include the following:

 Release

 Marketing

 An OmniCorp website was set up in early 2012.
 A film-specific RoboCop site was launched nearer the release date.
-A rough trailer and some film footage featuring Samuel L. Jackson's and Michael Keaton's characters was shown at the 2013 San Diego Comic-Con International.
+A rough trailer and some film footage featuring Samuel L. Jackson's and Michael Keaton's characters was shown at the 2013 San Diego Comic-Con.
 According to director Padilha, the first theatrical trailer was supposed to debut with Elysium, but it was instead released online on September 5, 2013, and was attached to showings of Riddick.
 Two further trailers were also released, one of which was uploaded to Yahoo!
 Movies with an introduction from Padilha, in which he said, "I'm thrilled to have had the chance to direct this movie ...
 I'm a fan of the original movie because it was ahead of its time both aesthetically and thematically.
 Back in '87, it was talking already about automated violence — both in war and law enforcement.
 And now, we actually have that happening in our lives and it's going to be more and more present.
 So we already have the drones.
 Now we're going to have automated robots doing law enforcement and replacing soldiers in the battlefield.
 So we had a chance to make this movie and talk about this."
 Two main posters were released in late 2013, with one showing CTBA complex in Madrid.
 TV spots were uploaded to Sony Pictures and StudioCanal UK's YouTube channels from January 2014.
 A video game for Android and iOS was released as a tie-in to the film.
 Jada Toys released a range of action figures, including a radio control RoboCop on his Police Cruiser and roleplay merchandise including the new RoboCop helmet and chestplate.
-Two detailed figures from the film were released in April 2014 from Play Arts Kai.
+Two detailed figures from the film, along with one from the original movie, were released in April 2014 from Play Arts Kai.
 The company threezero is also creating two RoboCop figures and a camo-coloured ED-209.
 Four one-shot comic tie-ins were published weekly starting from the week of theatrical release in the US.
 They were collected in a trade paperback edition under the title RoboCop: The Human Element to coincide with the home media releases.